Why Require a Residency?

 ACHE Professional Leadership Congress

-All first-year MBA healthcare students attend the American College of Healthcare Executives (ACHE) Congress, which is the ACHE's largest annual event, with more than 85 seminars, numerous career development programs and unparalleled networking opportunities.
+All second-year MBA healthcare students attend the American College of Healthcare Executives (ACHE) Congress, which is the ACHE's largest annual event, with more than 85 seminars, numerous career development programs and unparalleled networking opportunities.

 Students interact with both senior executives and other students through a variety of events and educational sessions designed specifically for students.